mlochbaum/BQN/doc/group.md

 ## Definition

-Group operates on a list of atomic-number indices and an array, treated as a list of its major cells or "values", to produce a list of groups, each of which is a selection from those cells.
-The two arrays have the same length, and each value cell is paired with the index at the same position.
-That index indicates the result group the cell should go into, with an "index" of ¯1 indicating that it should be dropped and not appear in the result.
+Group operates on a list of atomic-number [indices](indices.md) `𝕨` and an array `𝕩`, treated as a list of its major cells, to produce a list of groups, each containing some of the cells from `𝕩`.
+The two arguments have the same length, and each cell in `𝕩` is paired with the index in `𝕨` at the same position, which indicates which result group should include that cell.

         0‿1‿2‿0‿1 ≍ "abcde"  # Corresponding indices and values
         0‿1‿2‿0‿1 ⊔ "abcde"  # Values grouped by index

+A few extra options can be useful in some circumstances.
+First, an "index" of `¯1` in `𝕨` indicates that the corresponding cell should be dropped and not appear in the result.
+Second, `𝕨` is allowed to have an extra element after the end, which gives a minimum length for the result: otherwise, the result will be just long enough to accomodate the highest index in `𝕨`.

+        0‿¯1‿2‿2‿¯1 ⊔ "abcde"  # Drop c and e
+        0‿1‿2‿2‿1‿6 ⊔ "abcde"  # Length-6 result

+A third extension is that `𝕨` doesn't really have to be a list: if not, then it groups `-=𝕨`-cells of `𝕩` instead of just `¯1`-cells.
+These cells are placed in index order.
+This extension isn't compatible with the second option from above, because it's usually not possible to add just one extra element to a non-list array.
+One usage is to group the diagonals of a table.
+See if you can figure out how the code below does this.

+        ⊢ a ← 'a'+⥊⟜(↕×´)3‿5
+        (+⌜´·↕¨≢)⊸⊔ a

-For example, we might choose to group a list of words by length.
+For a concrete example, we might choose to group a list of words by length.
 Within each group, cells maintain the ordering they had in the list originally.

         phrase ← "BQN"‿"uses"‿"notation"‿"as"‿"a"‿"tool"‿"of"‿"thought"
-        ⥊˘ ≠¨⊸⊔ phrase
+        ≍˘ ≠¨⊸⊔ phrase

 (Could we define `phrase` more easily?
 See [below](#partitioning).)

 If we'd like to ignore words of 0 letters, or more than 5, we can set all word lengths greater than 5 to 0, then reduce the lengths by 1.
 Two words end up with left argument values of ¯1 and are omitted from the result.

         1 -˜ ≤⟜5⊸× ≠¨ phrase
-        ⥊˘ {1-˜≤⟜5⊸×≠¨𝕩}⊸⊔ phrase
+        ≍˘ {1-˜≤⟜5⊸×≠¨𝕩}⊸⊔ phrase

 Note that the length of the result is determined by the largest index.
 So the result never includes trailing empty groups.
 A reader of the above code might expect 5 groups (lengths 1 through 5), but there are no words of length 5, so the last group isn't there.
+To ensure the result always has 5 groups, we can add a `5` at the end of the left argument.

+        ≍˘ {5∾˜1-˜≤⟜5⊸×≠¨𝕩}⊸⊔ phrase

 When Group is called dyadically, the left argument is used for the indices and the right is used for values, as seen above.
 When it is called monadically, the right argument, which must be a list, gives the indices and the values grouped are the right argument's indices, that is, `↕≠𝕩`.

-        ⥊˘ ⊔ 2‿3‿¯1‿2
+        ≍˘ ⊔ 2‿3‿¯1‿2

 Here, the index 2 appears at indices 0 and 3 while the index 3 appears at index 1.